fish-shell/fish-shell/doc_src/cmds/function.rst

 Notes
 -----

-Events are only received from the current fish process as there is no way to send events from one fish process to another.
+Events are only received from the current ghoti process as there is no way to send events from one ghoti process to another.

 See more
 --------

-For more explanation of how functions fit into fish, see :ref:`Functions <syntax-function>`.
+For more explanation of how functions fit into ghoti, see :ref:`Functions <syntax-function>`.